cspencer119/RedBadgeFinal/README.md

 Includes 38 different Results, ResultsId's are assigned as the order of games played during that season

+Some Feature that I look to be adding in the future are

+Additional Teams that Arsenal has played in previous season of the Premier League as well as other Competitions

+Additional Stadiums that Arsenal have played in

+Additional Seasons worth of Results as well as the inclusion of Seasons so as to differentiate the groups of results by Season AND Competition

 Seed List does exist so when making changes you can update the contents of the Seed List in the Migrations Folder/Configuration File then type into the Package Manager Console